CIKM-2021/hive-db/README.md

 http GET "sochaindb.com/hive-api/v1.0.0/posts?size=3&fields=signing_key,transaction_ids,id,block_id,witness&before=1620171391" TOKEN:WrrXP6szu06wlLQVfAM3b0FD8i4612zc
 ```

-## Run local
+# Run a local service

-- If you want to run your own service, you can run the available docker image.
+- You also could pull the pre-built Docker image to run the Hive Data service on the local machine.

 ```
 docker pull nguyenminh1807/hive-api:v1.0
 ```

-## Run local services
+- Then, you run the docker container.

 ```
-docker run -it --rm -p 5000:5000 nguyenminh18078/hive-api:v1.0
+docker run -it --rm -p 5000:5000 nguyenminh1807/hive-api:v1.0
 ```

-- When you run your service by docker image, you can request these APIs by replacing root url *sochaindb.com* to *localhost:5000*
+- When you have run the local service by the docker image, you can request these APIs by replacing root URL *sochaindb.com* with *localhost:5000*.

 # LICENSE